-This is an easy trap for many.
+A trap many get sucked into!
 You see something is on sale and feel you have to get it.
-After all, it is a discount so you are saving money, right?
+After all, it is a discount, so you are saving money, right?
 Not so fast.

-When you purchase something simply because it is on sale, you are often spending money you would not otherwise.
+When you purchase something just because it is on sale, you are often spending money you normally would not.
 Before you buy, make sure that you ask yourself if it is something you know you will need in the next 3 – 4 weeks.
 If not, then it might be best to pass.

 THE WORD FREE PULLS YOU IN

 For example, stores often offer free financing offers.
-These are tempting because you can either make no payments on your new furniture for six months or can get your new television set interest free for 12 months.
+These are tempting because you can either make no payments on your new furniture for six months or can get your new TV interest free for 12 months.

 The truth is, for most, that “free” period will cost them more than they realize.
 Let’s look at both scenarios.

-If you purchase something and there are no payments for any period of time, that sounds great.
+If you purchase something and there are no payments for any period, it may sound great.
 You can make the purchase and don’t have to worry about how you will fit it into your budget.
 But, what you don’t realize is that you are still accruing interest on that outstanding balance.